Tell me more ×

 As far as I can see there are 2 visible problems:

-1. the spline on the crank arm shows some wear, but they do not seem completely damaged.
+1. The spline on the crank arm shows some wear, but they do not seem completely damaged.

-2. one of the fixing bolts is not original Shimano one M6x19, but M6x20 from hardware store with filed head so that it can be inserted in crank arm.
+2. One of the fixing bolts is not original Shimano one M6x19, but M6x20 from hardware store with filed head so that it can be inserted in crank arm.
 It is also missing washer.

 I intend to buy original bolt with washer.
 Other than that, is there something I can do to delay changing the whole crank set?